srid/www.srid.ca/Thoughts/Stay niche.md

 This explains why social media was interesting in its beginning years, but have gotten increasingly constrictive (due to censorship) and of average quality in the current times.

 The core problem here is the _monolithic_ nature of these social networks, not their size per se.
-The solution is [decentralization][vitalik], making it impossible for there to be a large monolithic network thus discouraging any form of _universal_ group-think, for there will be no such universal group.
+The solution is [decentralization][vitalik],[^uk] making it impossible for there to be a large monolithic network thus discouraging any form of _universal_ group-think, for there will be no such universal group.

 It is time we humans (i.e., each of us individuals) let go of the idea of "humanity" (i.e., as a "group"); decentralized social networks today have a fantastic opportunity to play their technological role in it.